ssube/deploy-lock/README.md

 - `--fake`
   - string, optional
   - a fake lock that should be added to the in-memory data store
-  - the in-memory data store always starts empty
+  - the in-memory data store always starts empty, this is the only way to have an existing lock

 ### REST API